Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 Antibiotics

-• the disease is difficult;
+• the disease is severe;

 What are the possible complications?

-Middle ear inflammation is characterized by the appearance of fluid (mucus, exudate) behind the eardrum, causing temporary hearing loss.
-Usually, the ear cleans itself on its own during the healing phase.
-From the moment the ear is cleansed, hearing is normalized.
-With prolonged presence of the exudate in the ear, it can gradually thicken, which leads to the formation of a chronic exudative otitis media- "sticky ear".
-If ear congestion persists for a long time, see a doctor.
+Inflammation of the middle ear is characterized by the appearance of fluid (mucus, exudate) behind the eardrum, causing temporary hearing loss.
+Typically, the ear cleans itself during the healing phase.
+From the moment the ear is cleansed, hearing returns to normal.
+If exudate remains in the ear for a long time, it can gradually thicken, which leads to the formation of chronic exudative otitis media- “sticky ear”.
+If the feeling of ear congestion persists for a long time, you should consult a doctor.

 Most people experience two or more episodes of otitis media during childhood.
 In most cases, there are no preventive measures.

-There is evidence that otitis media occurs less frequently in children with breastfeeding and in children living in non-smoking families.
+There is evidence that otitis media occurs less frequently in children breastfeeding and in children living in non-smoking families.

 In contact with

-The spread of the disease
+Spread of the disease

 Origin

-Types of otitis media
+Types of otitis

-By the nature of the flow, acute and chronic otitis media middle ear.
+According to the nature of the flow, acute and chronic otitis media middle ear.

 Spicy